Skip to the Main Content

 Right, I’ve often puzzled over this.

-For me the correspondence between spaces and -groupoids, while technically tricky, is morally very simple, since we get spaces with vanishing homotopy groups above the nth level from n-groupoids, and there’s a beautiful way to build up n-groupoids layer by layer which mimics the theory of Postnikov towers — a similar way of building up spaces.
+For me the correspondence between spaces and \infty-groupoids, while technically tricky, is morally very simple, since we get spaces with vanishing homotopy groups above the nnth level from nn-groupoids, and there’s a beautiful way to build up nn-groupoids layer by layer which mimics the theory of Postnikov towers — a similar way of building up spaces.

 What’s shocking, from this point of view, is that you can get all spaces in one go from mere 1-categories!
-What’s left for the n-categories to do?
+What’s left for the nn-categories to do?

 I wonder if there is a nice way to see how this works, at least for simple cases.